-Fortunately, in North Carolina, there are several mechanisms that can be used in order for you to collect the money that you are owed—and that procedure is going to vary depending on whether your judgment is against an individual or a business entity.
+In North Carolina, there are several mechanisms that can be used in order for you to collect the money that you are owed, and the procedure is going to vary depending on whether your judgment is against an individual or a business entity.

 1. Judgment Debtor Entitled to Claim Exemptions

 Until the judgment debtor has at least been given the opportunity to claim the statutory exemptions, no further action can be taken by you to execute the judgment.
-It should be noted that if the judgment debtor does not attempt to claim the exemptions within 20 days of being served, the judgment debtor has then waived those exemptions.
+Once the debtor is served with the "notice to claim exemptions," they have 20 days to respond or else they are deemed to have waived those exemptions.

 2. Writ of Execution

-If the Sheriff’s office finds property that has not been claimed as an exemption, it can be seized and sold, with the proceeds being used to satisfy your judgment.
+If the Sheriff’s office finds property that has not been claimed as an exemption, they can take the property (like repossession) and sell it to make proceeds to satisfy your judgment.

 3. Supplemental Proceedings